Supreme Court orders 'Remain in Mexico' policy reinstated

 A federal judge in Texas had previously ordered that the program be reinstated last week.
 Both he and the 5th U.S. Circuit Court of Appeals refused the administration's request to put the ruling on hold.

-Justice Samuel Alito ordered a brief delay to allow the full court time to consider the administration's appeal.
+Justice Samuel Alito ordered a brief delay to allow the full court time to consider the administration's appeal to keep the ruling on hold while the case continues to make its way through the courts.

 (0) comments